-On December 31, 2016, the beneficial and legal ownership of certain Mexican real estate investments held by the Realpool Global Fund, another pooled investment portfolio established and managed by bcIMC and proportionately owned by the same investors as those invested in this Fund, were legally designated as held by bcIMC and allocated to this Fund.
+• On December 31, 2016, the beneficial and legal ownership of certain Mexican real estate investments held by the Realpool Global Fund were legally designated as held by BCI and allocated to this Fund.
 The Realpool Global Fund recorded a disposal of the Mexican investments at their cost of \$231 million and a redemption of 161.8 units for the same amount.
 This Fund recorded an acquisition of the Mexican investments at the cost of \$231 million and an issuance of 100.1 units at the same amount.
-The fair value of the investments on December 31, 2016 was \$319 million and the transaction resulted in a gain of \$88 million which is recognized in the Net change in unrealized appreciation.

-This arm's length transaction is recorded at the exchange amount and the impact to net assets attributable to holders of redeemable units is summarized below:
+The fair value of the investments on December 31, 2016 was \$319 million and the transaction resulted in a gain of \$88 million which is recognized in the Net change in unrealized appreciation (depreciation).
+This transaction is recorded at the exchange amount and the impact to net assets attributable to holders of redeemable units is summarized below:

+20 16

+Tatal Total

-Total (in 000s) Total (in number of units) Subscriptions 231,179 100.107
+Total (in 000s) (in number of units)

+Subscriptions 231,179 100.107